T800G/PFXtest/README.md

 This tool can verify the password used to protect the PKCS#12 archive (*.pfx) without having to install the certificate.

+Supports command line so it can be added to "Open with" list in Windows Explorer.

 ## Minimum system requirements
 Windows 2000